 The principles of harm reduction focus on helping people take several small steps rather than one great leap of sobriety and abstinence, which usually isn’t realistic.

-By using harm-reduction strategies, people with substance use disorders can be better prepared to address root causes of substance use issues and overcome addiction.
+By using harm-reduction strategies, people with substance use disorders can be better prepared to address the root causes of substance use issues and overcome addiction.

 For example, the CDC has found the following results from SSPs: